rackerlabs/support-how-to/content/how-to/cloud-servers/install-wordpress-multisite/index.md

 ### Network Administrator menu

-Once you complete the previous steps, you will have completed the multi-site installation.
-On the top left corner you should see a tab called **My Sites**, where you can see the *'Network Admin'* menu with the following tabs:
+Performing the previous steps completes the multi-site installation.
+On the top left corner, you should see a tab called **My Sites**, which includes a **Network Admin** menu with the following tabs:

-- **Dashboard:** here you can add new users and sites to the network.
+- **Dashboard:** Add new users and sites to the network.
-- **Sites:** here you can manage all the sites on your network.
+- **Sites:** Manage all the sites on your network.
-  - **Add new:** with this option you can add new sites, defining the site address (URL), title, language, and the administrator's email.
+  - **Add new:** Add new sites and define the site address (URL), title, language, and the administrator email.
-- **Users:** here you can manage all the users of your network.
+- **Users:** Manage all the users of your network.
-- **Themes:** here you can install, uninstall, and activate themes for the network.
+- **Themes:** Install, uninstall, and activate themes for the network.
-- **Plugins:** this is the plugins administrator.
-  - Only the super admin can install new plugins.
-For the site admins to be able to activate or deactivate them, on the Settings tab, the super admin should mark the **Plugins** checkbox on the **Enable administration menus** section.
+- **Plugins:** Only the super admin can use the plugins administrator to install new plugins.
+To allow the site admin to activate or deactivate them, the super admin should select the **Plugins** checkbox on the **Enable administration menus** section of the **Settings** tab.
-- **Settings:** this is where the basic settings can be found.
+- **Settings:** Manage the basic settings.

 ### Conclusion

-With WordPress multi-site, you are able to manage different sites under the same domain.
-In case you select to use sub-domains, a wildcard certificate is recommended to cover all the sites.
+With WordPress multi-site, you can manage different sites under the same domain.
+If you choose to use subdomains, consider using a wildcard certificate cover all the sites.